California

 Ella T. et al, v.
 State Of California et al.

-In March 2020, plaintiffs and the state reached a settlement agreement in the Ella T. Case.
-The settlement will establish, upon passage of Governor Newsom’s budget, a $50 million block grant program for the 75 lowest-performing elementary schools in the state.
-The grant recipient schools in coordination with their districts will be required to identify the root causes of school underperformance and then develop a plan based on high-quality literacy training and expertise to address those needs.
-The agreement also provides $3 million for the hiring of literacy experts to help districts in implementing their plans, as well as funding for community engagement initiatives.
+In March 2020, before the case went to trial, plaintiffs and the state reached a settlement agreement.
+The settlement established a $50 million block grant program for the 75 lowest-performing elementary schools in the state.
+The grant recipient schools in coordination with their districts were required to identify the root causes of school underperformance and then develop a plan based on high-quality literacy training and expertise to address those needs.
+The agreement also provided $3 million for the hiring of literacy experts to help districts in implementing their plans, as well as funding for community engagement initiatives.